Are you planning to open a salon and wondering what equipment you need?

 Hair Water Spray Bottle

-A nicely designed water spray bottle that help you evenly distribute water.
+A nicely designed water spray bottle that helps you evenly distribute water.
 A must-have for any hair salon.

 Salon Hair Clips

-Good quality hair clips, at good list price.
+Good quality hair clips at a good list price.

 Salon Retail Shopping Bags